-For years the yachting industry has got by with conservative tweaks to diesel-based engines, but now, says Cecile Gauert, time is up.
-She outlines the options facing builders and owners today in the face of tough new emissions targets
+The yachting industry has got by with conservative tweaks to diesel-based engines for years, but now, time is up.
+As the industry prepares to come together at the 2022 Superyacht Design Festival to discuss potential solutions, BOAT outlines the options facing builders and owners today in the face of tough new emissions targets...

 The yachting industry needs a revolution.
 It’s currently attached to the status quo – twin diesel engines, shafts and propellers (and variations thereof) are still the norm.
 Why?
 Diesel is a widely available fuel that packs the most bang for its buck, and private yachts use some of the “cleanest” diesel available in finely tuned engines, is a typical answer.
 Is it true?
 Essentially yes, says Martin Richter, Ship Type Expert, Yacht, for classification society DNV GL.
 “These are cleaner solutions and state-of-the-art engines – [although] they still burn conventional fossil fuels.”

 But better naval architecture, increased efficiency and finely tuned engines won’t suffice to meet decarbonisation goals.
 “To comply with the IMO’s level of emissions, improving efficiency will not be enough.
 We will have to go through a propulsion revolution, which means new fuels,” says Lorenzo Pollicardo, technical & environmental director for the Superyacht Builders Association (SYBAss).

 Among problematic emissions, including carbon dioxide (CO2) and sulphur oxides (SOx), nitrogen oxides (NOx) have been in the forefront in recent years because of a 2021 deadline that mandated the maritime industry come up with solutions to reduce NOx output.